Photo by Brad Maryan

 The public discussion period commenced on 23 December 2000 and finished on 28 February 2001 - from comments by CALM personnel it appears that, by far, the majority of submissions supported the proposed system.
 Gordon Wyre expected the draft legislation to go to the minister in early June for tabling in parliament shortly after. - The minister advised WASAH in early August 2001 that the state elections interfered with the discussion period causing a request by some people for an extension of time to submit their comments.
 This delayed things.

 20 SEPTEMBER '02 - THE MINISTER RELEASED TO THE MEDIA HER ACCEPTANCE OF THE DRAFT REPTILE AND FROG KEEPING LEGISLATION.
-THE LEGISLATION BECAME LAW AND LICENCES TO KEEP LEGALLY ACQUIRED HERPETOFAUNA BECAME AVAILABLE IN 2003!
+IF THIS PASSES THROUGH PARLIAMENT OK, LICENCES TO KEEP LEGALLY ACQUIRED HERPETOFAUNA WILL BE AVAILABLE FROM CALM BEFORE CHRISTMAS, 2002!
 YOU BEAUTY!!!
 Copy of Press Release

 REPTILES AS PETS IN WA - YOU BEAUTY!